9Sam/9Sam/README.md

 - 🔭 I’m currently working on a straw poll meeting app
-- 🌱 I’m currently learning Angular and Typescript
+- 🌱 I’m currently learning mongodb and typescript
 - 👯 I’m looking to collaborate on Javascript projects
-- 🤔 I’m looking for help with Angular
 - 💬 Ask me about ...
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/cascosam/">🟦 Linkedin</a>, <a href="mailto:sacasco99@outlook.com">📧 Email</a>